bbcmicrobit/micropython/docs/index.rst

 Projects related to MicroPython on the BBC micro:bit include:

+* `micro:bit Python Editor <https://python.microbit.org>`_ - a simple
+   browser-based code editor, designed to help teachers and learners get the most out of text-based programming on the micro:bit.
-* `Mu <https://github.com/ntoll/mu>`_ - a simple code editor for kids, teachers and beginner programmers.
-Probably the easiest way for people to program MicroPython on the BBC micro:bit.
+* `Mu <https://codewith.mu>`_ - a simple offline code editor for kids, teachers and beginner programmers.
-* `uFlash <https://uflash.readthedocs.io/en/latest/>`_ - a command line tool for flashing raw Python scripts onto a BBC micro:bit.
+* `uFlash <https://uflash.readthedocs.io/en/latest/>`_ - a command line tool
+   for flashing raw Python scripts onto a BBC micro:bit.

 .. toctree::
     :maxdepth: 2